Moses Orimolade Tunolase: Egbe Aladura

 The African people were converted to the Christian faith by the members of the Church Missionary Society for the Anglican Church and were introduced to the Bible.
 Some of the Christianized Western world views and European moral values contradicted and contravened the nature and culture of the African people.
-The manifestations of the gifts of the Holy Spirit among the African converts were misunderstood and mistaken by the missionaries for diabolical African voodoo.
+The manifestations of the gifts of the Holy Spirit among the African converts were misunderstood and mistaken by the missionaries for African voodoo.
 Polygamous marriages were dissolved resulting in the bastardization of the children from these African traditional marriages.

 The availability of translations of the scriptures in African languages brought the Bible to life among the African people and changed their views of the missionaries and the missions.
 Drumming, clapping, and dancing as methods of worship were embraced by the African people but created challenges for the missionaries and their European concept of worship.
 The difference in understanding of religious expression resulted in clashes and conflicts between the missionaries and the African leadership in the Anglican Church.
 The blind insistence of the missionaries on the superiority of the European concept of Christianity provided the moral impetus for the denial of the African leadership the right to succeed Bishop Samuel Ajayi Crowther and left the African people in the Anglican Church disconnected and discontent.

 In response, the people started gathering into prayer groups called Egbe Aladura.
 The Aladuras promoted and popularized the power of prayer to heal.
 When the 1918 influenza pandemic spread to West Africa the people sought healing among the Aladuras.
 The healing and survival of so many Nigerians among the Aladuras during the Spanish flu spurred the growth and spread of these prayer groups in the early 1920s.
 Moses Orimolade arrived in Lagos on July 12, 1924, and lodged at Holy Trinity (Anglican) Church with the Sexton of the Church, Emmanuel Olumodeji from his hometown.
 He started preaching and praying for people all over Lagos in Nigeria.
 Many people in and around Holy Trinity sought Orimolade for spiritual inquiry and counseling.
 He developed a reputation for seasoned preaching and fervent prayer and became known among the people as the "Baba Aladura" (Father who prays).
 The prosperity and popularity of Moses Orimolade were not welcomed among the Anglican leadership and led to his ejection from the premises of Holy Trinity on 11 September 1924.
 This aroused the sympathy and support of people in and around the Church.
 They followed Orimolade out of Holy Trinity and thereafter to his places of residence.
 Orimolade called this group of supporters and sympathizers the "Aladura Band" and continued his preaching and prayer with them.